 Time for more Fall recipes!
 This casserole has all the comfort of a “cheesy” creamy dish without using dairy.
 It has a lot of garlicky goodness reminiscent of a garlic cream sauce.
-The turkey bacon in the recipe is free of nitrites or nitrates, so is great for our weight loss program.
+The turkey bacon in the recipe is free of nitrites or nitrates and from properly raised and fed animals, so is great for our weight loss program.
 You could always substitute the bacon for a wild Alaskan salmon fillet, creating a healthy “tuna” casserole recipe.
-The foundation of this recipe is courtesy of paleoglutenfree.com
+The foundation of this recipe is courtesy of paleoglutenfree.com.
+This recipe is best for maintenance.
+However, if you would like to incorporate it into your weight loss plan, it covers 5 servings.
+Divide your dish into fifths - one serving covers your vegetable, fat and 1 ounce of protein per meal (so you need to eat an additional 2 oz.)

 3-4 cups cooked spaghetti squash